decenomy/DSW/test/functional/README.md

     sequence and synced (this is slower when processing many blocks).
   - ```sync_every_transaction```: ```True/False```.
 Analogous to
     ```sync_every_block```, except if the outcome on the last tx is "None",
-    then the contents of the entire mempool are compared across all aezorad
+    then the contents of the entire mempool are compared across all azzured
     connections.
 If ```True``` or ```False```, then only the last tx's
     acceptance is tested against the given outcome.